fbpx

 Webster Springs, WV

 Lover’s Lane Boardwalk starts on Back Fork Street which is across from Minnich’s Florist and is a 100-yard walk past the Webster Springs Post Office.
-It is easily accessible from two locations: one being either of the two swinging bridges across the Back Fork of the Elk River, located on Bennett Ave.
-There is also … Continue reading Lover’s Lane Boardwalk
+It is easily accessible from … Continue reading Lover’s Lane Boardwalk

 Lowther’s Store